Geor-ge/pokedex/README.md

 ## Inspiration
 I wanted the interface of this site to feel like you were using a Gameboy Advance.
-I actual page is displayed on the screen of the Gameboy and buttons were made functional using HTML button elements along with Javascript.
+The web pages are displayed on the screen of the Gameboy and the buttons were made functional using HTML button elements along with Javascript event listeners.

 ### Technology used
 `HTML CSS JavaScript AJAX`